How to create and configure an additional disk on an instance

 The different types of volumes

 OVHcloud offers three types of Block Storage volumes, each tailored to specific needs in terms of performance, capacity, and cost.
-These solutions allow you to attach persistent storage volumes to your instances, ensuring a high level of reliability and availability.
+These solutions attach persistent storage volumes to your instances with high reliability and availability.
 If the feature is available, encryption can be enabled when creating a volume, for all volume types except Classic Multi-Attach volumes in 3AZ regions.

 Classic – 500 IOPS guaranteed